-As at December 31, 2013, the Company's financial instruments are comprised of cash and cash equivalents, marketable securities, receivables, and accounts payable and accrued liabilities.
+As at December 31, 2014, the Company's financial instruments are comprised of cash and cash equivalents, marketable securities, receivables, excluding GST receivable, and accounts payable and accrued liabilities.
 The carrying value of receivables, and accounts payable and accrued liabilities approximate their fair values due to the relatively short periods to maturity of these financial instruments.